AdobeDocs/target.en/help/c-target-mobile-app/c-mobile-visual-experience-composer/mobile-visual-experience-composer-ios.md

 ## Set Up Target Views on Your Mobile App {#section_78600DB29862478E8DF2A5EC3CAC1CB0}

-In this section, we will first demonstrate how to properly insert these calls with two different demonstration applications and discuss general guidelines on how to properly insert the Target View API calls for any iOS app.
+The Adobe Mobile SDK exposes a new method for developers to trigger whenever a new View is rendered.
+Please read through the general guidelines on how to properly insert the Target View API calls for an iOS app.
 In iOS, all the Target Views are defined relative to the `UIViewController` in which they appear.
 So, unlike Android, the insertion of `TargetViews` are limited to the following calls.

 The Adobe Mobile VEC Extension auto-generates names for your `UIViewControllers` to interact within the Mobile VEC framework, based upon the class name of the subclassed `UIViewController`.
 If you want to override these names, you can call following method in `viewWillAppear` of the `ViewController`.